 Statisticians are in demand on the labour market and through its methodological breadth, the Master Programme in Statistics offers students very good opportunities for employment in a variety of areas, both private and public.
 Amongst private employers, positions for statisticians are often found in the financial sector (banks, insurance, etc.), biomedical companies, research companies, opinion polling organisations and associations, while qualified statisticians in the public sector often work as analysts and investigators.

 It is also common for statisticians to work at research institutions.
-The education also provides eligibility for PhD studies in Statistics.
+The qualification also provides eligibility for PhD studies in Statistics.